JusticeEli/shop-manager/README.md

-# Shop Manager Program
+# Shop Manager SmartContract/Program
-This program provides an interface and implementation that  can be utilized to do CRUD operations on goods stored in solana network.
+This program provides an interface and implementation that  can be utilized to do CRUD operations on goods stored in solana blockchain network.

 Its build using  anchor framework.